Bigger Arms Breakthrough: The Impact of the Big 3 Trick on Muscle Growth

 It is imperative to grow the arm by stimulating them by incrementally increasing the exercises with more weight.
 The muscles need to be challenged to grow whether it’s by increasing the weight, volume, frequency or employing techniques such as periodization.

-Why won’t my arms grow?
-They don’t because more than often the arms reach a state known as plateauing.
-Plateauing is a condition where the muscle has adapted to the load placed at it by becoming more efficient at lifting the weight typically occurring 4-6 months of following the same workout routine—resulting in the lifter getting stronger but not bigger as the muscle doesn’t grow.5
+Arms often fail to grow due to reaching a common phenomenon known as plateauing.
+Plateauing is a condition where the muscle has adapted to the load placed at it by becoming more efficient at lifting the weight typically occurring 4-6 months of following the same workout routine, resulting in the lifter getting stronger but not bigger as the muscles fail to grow.8

 While this is an indication that muscle growth is to follow, the period can be shortened with techniques named.